 Indoor Blower Motors Have Limits

-One more example of an overworked component is the indoor blower motor.
+Another example of an overworked component is the indoor blower motor.
 When a shortage of air flow exists, the indoor blower motor’s design parameters are exceeded causing it to fail prematurely.

 What Air Conditioning Filters Does Global Cooling Recommend?

-Now that we know how important it is to replace your air conditioning filter on a regular basis, the next question becomes, which filter should you buy?
+Now we know how important it is to replace your air conditioning filter on a regular basis, the next question becomes, which filter should you buy?
 Good question.
 Let’s start with explaining some of the different types of basic AC filters:

 - • 1-Inch pleated AC filters